PAINZORkN/NodeJs-Exercises/README.md

 "type": "module"

-this way bypass the extension "mjs" and will able js to work with ECMAScript
+this way bypass the extension .mjs and will able .js to work with ECMAScript